warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 	-	Changes ([`_changes`](database.html#get-changes))

-The measurement of throughput is a simple count of the number of events of a given type, per second.
+The measurement of throughput is a simple count of the number of events of a given type, per second, where the second is a sliding window.
-If your account exceeds the number of events for the tier, access is throttled.
+If your account exceeds the number of events for the tier, requests are rejected until the number of events within the sliding window no longer exceeds that permitted within the tier.
+It might be easier to think of the sliding one second window as being any consecutive period of 1,000 milliseconds.

 For example,
-if you are on the Personal tier, your account could make a maximum of 200 lookup requests a second.
+if you are on the Personal tier, your account could make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (one second).
-Subsequent lookup requests issued during that one second period would be throttled.
+Subsequent lookup requests issued during the sliding 1,000 millisecond period are rejected intil the number of loopup requests in that period drops below 200 again.

-When the account is throttled because the number of events has been exceeded, applications receive an HTTP [`429` Too Many Requests](http.html#429) response.
+When the a request is rejected because the number of events has been exceeded, applications receive an HTTP [`429` Too Many Requests](http.html#429) response.

 The supported client libraries (for [Java](libraries.html#java), [node.js](libraries.html#node.js), and [Python](libraries.html#python) languages) all have provision for handling a `429` response.